JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 #### 1.3.5.3 Decision Trees <a class="anchor" id="1.3.5.3"></a>

-[Decision trees](https://www.semanticscholar.org/paper/Classification-and-Regression-Trees-Breiman-Friedman/8017699564136f93af21575810d557dba1ee6fc6) create a model that predicts the class label of a sample based on input features.
-A decision tree consists of nodes that represent decisions or choices, edges which connect nodes and represent the possible outcomes of a decision and leaf (or terminal) nodes which represent the final decision or the predicted class label.
-The decision-making process involves feature selection (at each internal node, the algorithm decides which feature to split on based on a certain criterion including gini impurity or entropy), splitting criteria (the splitting criteria aim to find the feature and its corresponding threshold that best separates the data into different classes.
-The goal is to increase homogeneity within each resulting subset), recursive splitting (the process of feature selection and splitting continues recursively, creating a tree structure.
-The dataset is partitioned at each internal node based on the chosen feature, and the process repeats for each subset) and stopping criteria (the recursion stops when a certain condition is met, known as a stopping criterion.
-Common stopping criteria include a maximum depth for the tree, a minimum number of samples required to split a node, or a minimum number of samples in a leaf node.)

 1. The [decision tree model](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) from the <mark style="background-color: #CCECFF"><b>sklearn.tree</b></mark> Python library API was implemented.
 2. The model contains 5 hyperparameters:
     * <span style="color: #FF0000">criterion</span> = function to measure the quality of a split made to vary between Gini, Entropy and Log-Loss